 - Cover Your Skin: Wearing long sleeves and pants can help to keep mosquitoes from biting you.
 Mosquitoes are drawn to dark colors, so opt for light colored clothing.

-- Apply a Natural Bug Spray: Using a natural, plant-based bug spray, like our Natural Insect Repellent, can help keep mosquitoes from bothering you and your family.
+- Apply a Bug Spray: Using a plant-based spray, like our Natural Insect Repellent, can help keep mosquitoes from bothering you and your family.

 Your summer doesn’t have to be shared with hungry mosquitoes.
 Before mosquito season arrives, make sure you take preventative measures to keep these pests away.
 If mosquitoes and other bugs are giving you a fit, we want to help!
 Check out our Maggie’s Farm Simply Effective™ Pest Control products.